 After the MSC Nastran job has completed, the "example.plt", "example.MASTER" and "example.DBALL" files will be unconditionally deleted.
-Normally, the "example.plt" file will kept if it is not empty and the "example.MASTER" and "example.DBALL" files are kept unless "scratch=yes" was specified. delivery delivery= pathname Default: MSCDEF Specifies an alternate delivery database option.
-See Creating and Attaching Alternate Delivery Databases, 144 for further information on alternate delivery databases.
-The special pathname "MSCDEF" indicates the standard MSC Nastran delivery database.
-Example: prod_ver nastr del=mysss an example The job runs using a solution seque "mysss.MASTERA". nce from the deliver y database diag diag= flag , flag , Default: None Sets MSC Nastran diagnostics.
+Normally, the "example.plt" file will kept if it is not empty and the "example.MASTER" and "example.DBALL" files are kept unless "scratch=yes" was specified.

+delivery delivery= pathname Default: MSCDEF

+Specifies an alternate delivery datab Delivery Databases, 144 for further inf The special pathname "MSCDEF" ormation on alterna te delivery databases.

+database. ·

+Example: prod_ver nastr del=mysss an example

+The job runs using a solution seque "mysss.MASTERA". nce from the deliver ry database

+diag diag= flag,flag, Default: None

+U Sets MSC Nastran diagnostics.
 This keyword may also be set with the DIAG Executive Control Statement.
 See DIAG (p.
 120) in the MSC Nastran Quick Reference Guide for information on the default value and legal values for this keyword.
 The diagnostics set using this keyword are in addition to any diagnostics set with the DIAG statement in the input file.

-Example: prod_ver nastr an example diag=5 The MSC Nastran job is run with I DIAG 5 set. diaga diaga= number Default: None Set MSC Nastran diagnostic flags 1-32.
-The value specified over-rides any previous "diag=n" values where n is in the range 1 to 32.
-These diagnostics are set in addition to any diagnostics set via the Executive Control "DIAG" statement in the input data file.
+Example: prod_ver nastr an example diag=5

+The MSC Nastran job is run with DIAG 5 set.

+diaga diaga= number Default: None

+Set MSC Nastran diagnostic flags 1-32.
+The value specified over-ride "diag=n" values where n is in the range 1 to 32.
+These diagnostics are to any diagnostics set via the Executive Control "DIAG" statement data file.
 See the Executing MSC Nastran (Ch.
-1) in the MSC Nastran Quick Reference Guide for more information on this keyword. diagb diagb= number Default: None Set MSC Nastran diagnostic flags 33-64.
+1) in the MSC Nastran (Guide for more information on this keyword. gnostics are set in addition " statement in the input

+diagb diagb= number Default: None

+Set MSC Nastran diagnostic flags 33-64.
 The value specified over-rides any previous "diag=n" values where n is in the range 33 to 64.
-These diagnostics are see in addition to any diagnostics set via the Executive Control "DIAG" statement in the input data file.
+These diagnostics are set in addition to any diagnostics set via the Executive Control "DIAG" statement in the input data file.
 See the Executing MSC Nastran (Ch.
-1) in the MSC Nastran Quick Reference Guide for more information on this keyword. disksave disksave= number Default: 0 (no save) Specifies Lanczos High Performance Option controlling whether or not the matrix/vector multiply is saved in a scratch file.
+1) in the MSC Nastran Quick Reference Guide for more information on this keyword.

+disksave disksave=number Default: 0 (no save)

+Specifies Lanczos High Performance Option controlling whether or not the matrix/vector multiply is saved in a scratch file.
 See the Executing MSC Nastran (Ch.
 1) in the MSC Nastran Quick Reference Guide for more information on this keyword.

+,